 SHELTER

-The Insects crawling over the leaves resonated to me like a troop of buffaloes.
-One or two birds dove to catch prey or fruits.
-The bird’s wing feathers whistled as they descended.
-Not any other animal became as visible.
-I longed for a friendly face.
-Even that of those who warned me against my present choice of housing.
-I avoided the dry twigs or dead foliage.
-The noise would carry a great distance.
-I stooped so my shadow or profile will not give me away.
-Silence reassured me, but I dreaded their return.
+The insects crawling over the leaves above sounded to me like a thundering herd of buffalo.
+Overhead, one or two birds dove sharply to catch prey or fallen fruit, the feathers of their wings whistling as they descended.
+No other animals were visible.
+Walking through the brush, I found myself longing for a friendly face—even the faces of those who had warned me against my current choice of housing.
+I meticulously avoided dry twigs and dead foliage; in this stillness, the noise of a single snap would carry a great distance.
+I stooped low, ensuring my shadow and profile would not give me away.
+The silence reassured me, yet I dreadfully feared their return.

-As I returned to our home, I scanned the space close to the entrance.
-My fear did not abate until I passed the entry.
-I squeezed myself through the opening.
-The sharp bend in the key passage foiled the access of anyone bigger than us.
-Indeed, we found the new dwelling safer, but food scarcer to find.
+As I made my way back to our home, I carefully scanned the space closest to the entrance.
+The knot of fear in my chest did not abate until I finally slipped past the threshold, squeezing my body through the narrow opening.
+The sharp, tight bend in the key passage was a deliberate design; it successfully foiled the access of anyone bigger than us.
+Indeed, we found this new dwelling much safer, even if food was scarcer to find.

-My dear mate waited.
-She tried hard to hide her dread of my search for fare.
-I rubbed her back and groomed her brown hair to ease her cares.
+My dear mate was waiting for me inside.
+She tried hard to hide her dread regarding my dangerous foraging trips, but it was written plain across her face.
+I rubbed her back and gently groomed her brown hair to ease her anxieties.
 I called her Fuzzy.
-She disliked the nickname, but she melted my fears as we made love.
+She always pretended to dislike the nickname, but she melted my fears away as we held each other in the dark.

 Comments